Gökhan Gönül: Early life

-Career
+Club career

 Gönül began his career with the Ankara-based club in the A2 league.
 In his first season, he scored two goals in 19 A2 league appearances.
 The following season, Gönül was loaned out to feeder club Hacettepe.
 He spent the 2003–04 season on loan, before joining the club on a full transfer at the end of the season.
 In his first two seasons with the club, Gönül scored eight goals in 48 appearances and helped the club to back-to-back promotions.
 Gençlerbirliği transferred him back to the club at the start of the 2005–06.
 However, an injury kept him sidelined for several months and he was unable to make his debut for the club.
 Instead, he was loaned out once more to Hacettepe at the winter break.
 Gönül helped the club to another promotion, completing three promotions in four years.
 He also won the award for Best Player of the TFF First League.

 Fenerbahçe transferred him before the start of the 2007–08 season, where he flourished under then-coach Zico.
 After putting in performances during the 2007–08 UEFA Champions League, he earned the nickname "Turkish Cafu".
 The club reached the quarter-finals of the UEFA Champions League for the first time in club history.
 Gökhan Gönül extended to his contract in June 2012.
 The new deal will see him at the club until the 2015–16 and take home €1.7 million per season.

+Retirement

+On 19 June 2023, Gönül announced on his social media account that he ended his football career at the age of 38.